 Aiming a title towards children starring vegetables seems like a good idea.
 There is a successful Christian story series starring vegetables, but it’s stars are the basis of ketchup, and a veggie so bland, it is practically a watermelon rind.
 Yasai Ninja stars the two vegetables that kids hate the most.
 One makes your eyes water, the other makes you regular.
 So, if you enjoy weeping on the toilet this title may be for you.
 I would make my kids play this as a punishment for scratching the car.
 I would make my kids play this so they would get interested in books.
 Detainees in Gitmo should be granted a full pardon upon completing this title.
 Pros: I found that am still really good at swearing, and this title really pushed me to get creative.
 Cons: I now prepare vegetables with extreme prejudice.

-Review Done on Yasai Ninja for Xbox One
+Yasai Ninja Review on Xbox One

 Review Code Provided by Rechotechnology